yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 > We have striven to minimize the number of errors.
 However, we canot
 > guarantee the note is 100% accurate.

-This is a note for fitting 3-accumulator LBA model.
+This is a quick note for fitting 3-accumulator LBA model.

 Some pre-analysis set up work.